whamcloud/Online-Help/docs/Install_Guide/guide.md

 --------------------------

 Monitor-only mode allows you to “discover” a working Lustre file system.
-Using Intel® Manager for Lustre\* software, you can then monitor the file system at the Intel® Manager for Lustre\* dashboard.
+Using Manager for Lustre\* software, you can then monitor the file system at the Manager for Lustre\* dashboard.
 All of the charts presented on the manager dashboard to monitor performance and statistics, are also available in monitor-only mode.